 How long have you worked in the industry?

 You maybe able to gauge this from researching their website but it doesn't hurt to ask the question.
 If they have a big portfolio this will be a good indicator.
-It will also show how much they enjoy their work.
+It will also show how much they enjoy their work and if they match your style.

 Have you worked on any other weddings at the venue before?